 The Nasdaq Stock Market is an American stock exchange.
 It is the second-largest stock exchange in the world by market capitalization, behind only the New York Stock Exchange located in the same city.

-US stocks closed lower on Tuesday, as the market was rocked by renewed fears over a potential recession and investors digested the latest consumer confidence data.
+US stocks closed higher on Thursday as investors digested the latest jobs data.

-US stocks ended mixed on Wednesday as investors remained concerned about trade tensions between the US and China.
+US stocks climbed on Wednesday as investors pored through the newly-released Federal Reserve minutes while expecting the upcoming trade talks between the US and China.